vlaufer/CongressionalRedistricting/README.md

 Requesting 10 random numbers between 0–255 (https://qrng.anu.edu.au/API/jsonI.php?length=10&type=uint8).
 Requesting 5 random numbers between 0–65535 (https://qrng.anu.edu.au/API/jsonI.php?length=5&type=uint16)
 Requesting 10 blocks of random numbers in hexadecimal format.
 Each block is between 0000–ffff (https://qrng.anu.edu.au/API/jsonI.php?length=10&type=hex16&size=2#).

+# Motivation

+Need to think about how to phrase and deliver this section.
+Why is this necessary?
+Modern estimates of election contestation.
+What was the purpose and rationale of the germane portions of:
+- Federalist 10
+- US Constitution
+- US Legislation (e.g., 1929, 1965)
+- Supreme Court Case Law
+- On what is the legal precedent that districting should be left to be a "political affair" based?
+Is there relevant case law on other matters for which the judiciary has reached a different conclusion?